emrullaharsay/Beginner-s-Guide-to-Unity3D/README.md

               }
             }
         ```
-    * Instead, look at this relatively better code.
+    * Instead, look at this "relatively" better code.
 Clear naming tells you every thing you need, no need to solve equations and puzzles.
 And instead of magical type 1,2,3, there is enum values.
         ```csharp
         public enum AccountStatus
         {